 Key Responsibilities

-For an informal discussion about this role, please call Leah Anderson-Howe, our Green Spaces Chargehand on 07350 358494.
+For an informal discussion about this role, please call Sharon Beckitt our Housing Services Team Leader 01788 533753.

 On Track is Rugby Borough Council’s social inclusion project which delivers services for young people in the Borough.
 Currently the project provides mentoring, alternative education programme, Planning and Preparation Assessment (PPA), Sports Leaders training, multi sports and recreational (Youth Club) opportunities for young people and pupils aged 8 upwards.